udaypat/AutoMate/README.md

 Encourage users to leave reviews and ratings for their ride-sharing partners to build trust and enhance the community.
 Implement a fair and transparent rating system.

-Every day, thousands of people face the daunting task of finding an auto-rickshaw for their daily commute, whether it's to work, college, or commonly visited places.

-Their have been many more apps created for this pain point like ola uber  rapido etc

-But AutoMate offers a lifeline.
-AutoMate eliminates this problem  by seamlessly connecting users heading to the same destination, making life easier for everyone.

-our app AutoMate, fosters sustainability , eliminates long waits, and redefines daily commutes.

-AutoMate is about connecting people, cutting costs, and making each journey a memorable part of your day.

-hand over to soumya for the demo

-### Future Scope:

-#### Advanced Filtering :

-currenlty doesnt not account for prefrences

-Implement advanced filtering options that allow users to refine their matched ride-sharing partners based on their preferences like filtering by age, gender, ratings, and even shared interests or commuting habits

-#### In-App Chat and Communication:
-to chat with their matched mate before accepting

-#### User Ratings and Reviews:
-so users can rate their mates